hapinza/NetflixClone/README.md

 ## Event Processing & Failure Recovery

 To ensure reliability in asynchronous event processing, the system implements idempotent handling and a bounded retry recovery workflow.

+### Outbox Pattern & Consistency Guarantee

+To ensure consistency between database state and event publication, the system implements the Outbox Pattern with a polling-based publisher.

+Instead of directly publishing events after a database write, events are first stored in an `outbox` table within the same transaction.
+A scheduled poller then reads pending events and publishes them to Redis Streams.

+To validate reliability, I simulated a failure scenario by temporarily disabling the outbox poller while generating concurrent requests, allowing events to accumulate in the `PENDING` state.
+After re-enabling the poller, the system successfully published all pending events.

+**Results:**

+- Processed 1,000+ concurrent requests with no data loss
+- Ensured all pending outbox events were eventually published
+- Verified transition from `PENDING → SENT` state for all events
+- Prevented inconsistencies between database state and event streams

+This experiment demonstrates how the Outbox Pattern guarantees eventual consistency between transactional data and asynchronous event delivery.

+### Database Outage Recovery Experiment

+To validate resilience under downstream database failures, I simulated a MySQL outage while sending burst traffic to the view-event ingestion API.

+During the outage, the API continued accepting events by writing them to Redis Streams instead of depending on immediate database writes.
+After the database was restored, the consumer resumed processing the backlog and persisted the pending events to MySQL.

+**Results:**

+- Sent 15,031 requests during the database outage
+- Maintained 0% HTTP request failure during the outage
+- Sustained p95 latency around 7.3ms while the database was unavailable
+- Recovered and persisted queued events after database restoration
+- Used idempotent consumers to prevent duplicate writes during replay

+This experiment validated that the ingestion path remained available during database failures and that queued events could be recovered after restoration.

 ### Idempotent Event Processing